Though my heart isn't in it, following a summer road construction

 from the prep that is continuing.
 Hootches are on fire in the

-village, and there are secondary explosions as enemy ammunition caches are licked by the fires and by rounds hitting the ground.
+are licked by the fires and by rounds hitting the ground.

 The shouting of the grunts intensifies.machine gun fire